ntnn/mindl/README.md

 ## Usage

-mindl is intended to be used as a [Go tool dependency](https://go.dev/doc/modules/managing-dependencies#tools) in Makefiles to bootstrap project-local development tools reproducibly.
+mindl is intended to be used as a [Go tool dependency](https://go.dev/doc/modules/managing-dependencies#tools) to bootstrap development tools without a lot of boilerplate or requiring additional tools.

 Add it as a tool dependency: